dfuehrer/MIVCOTS-Public/README.md

    https://www.wxwidgets.org/downloads/

 2. Navigate to the install directory (hopefully C:\wxWidgets-3.0.5) then \build\msw
-3. Open wx_vc10.sln in Visual Studios 2017.
+3. Open *wx_vc10.sln* in Visual Studios 2017.
 Let it convert everything to v141.
 (2019 with v142 works too)
 4. Build the solution.
 5. Set the WXWIN environment variable to the install directory if the installer didn't.

    See https://wiki.wxwidgets.org/Adding_an_Environment_Variable_under_Windows

-   Make sure to include a backslash on the end: "C:\wxWidgets-3.0.3\\"
+   Make sure to include a backslash on the end: "C:\wxWidgets-3.0.5\\"

 ## Other Requirements
-1. Add another environemnt variable "C:\Users\Sean\Documents\MIVCOTS-Public\projects\mivcots\Resources\\" with the variable name "MivcotsResources"
+1. Add another environemnt variable "C:\Users\Sean\Documents\MIVCOTS-Public\projects\mivcots\Resources\\" with the variable name "MivcotsResources" (make sure it ends with a backslash as well: ...\Resources\\
 ## Testing with com0com

 Install com0com https://sourceforge.net/projects/com0com/